| Title: | Create Tables for Reporting Clinical Trials |

 This function defines which test results are printed in the final table and how they are formated.

-The format depends on the class x
+The format depends on the class x.
+See section methods.

 If you are not pleased with the current format you may alter these functions.